matter-in-motion/mm-user-auth-passwordless/readme.md

 1. User enters email
 2. App sends a token to user's email
-3. User clicks on the link inside email
+3. User clicks on the link inside the email
-4. App checks the token and returns an authentication token
+4. The app checks the token and returns an authentication token
 5. Done!

 ## Usage